Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Problem Formulation

-When performing classical planning in a new environment in PDDL, we have to define the domain file for the new environment.
-Human experts must carefully annotate the action semantics to enable the symbolic solver to find solutions.
-We propose a novel \textit{domain induction} task, where agents must automatically find the action semantics for a new domain without human annotation or correction.
-In the domain induction task, the agent knows $\sD \setminus \bigcup_{a\in\sA}{\Phi_a}$, i.e., everything about the domain except the action semantics.
-In addition, the agent has access to one problem file $\langle\sO, s^i, \sS^g\rangle$, The goal of the agent is to learn the correct action semantics $\Phi_a$ for each action $a$.
-During the learning process, the agent interacts with the environment, but only starting at $s^i$, and can reset to $s^i$ as many times as it wants.
-Once the action semantics is learned, the ground truth domain file can be constructed and used for by the symbolic solver for efficient and robust task solving in the domain.
+Symbolic planning in PDDL requires a domain file characterizing the environment.
+Human experts must carefully annotate the action semantics to enable the symbolic solver to find correct solutions.
+We propose a novel \textit{domain induction} task, where AI agents must find the action semantics for a new domain without human annotation or correction.

+In the domain induction task, the agent knows $\sD \setminus \bigcup_{a\in\sA}{\Phi_a}$, including the predicates and the action names, but not the action semantics.
+In addition, the agent has access to one problem file $\langle\sO, s^i, \sS^g\rangle$.
+The goal of the agent is to learn the correct action semantics $\Phi_a$ for each action $a$.
+During the learning process, the agent interacts with the environment initialized to state $s^i$ with an open-loop execution of planned actions, after which the environment is reset back to $s^i$.
+After learning action semantics, the agent should be able to leverage a symbolic solver for efficient and robust task solving in the domain to achieve a state in $\sS^g$.

 We evaluate the domain induction learning process on three measures.
-(1) The accuracy (Acc): $\sum_{a\in\sA}|\hat{\Phi}_a\cap\Phi_a|/\sum_{a\in\sA}|\Phi_a|$, where $\hat{\Phi}_a$ is the predicted action semantics for action $a$.
-We use Acc to measure how close the agent is towards finding a solution of the given problem.
-Though a solution not ensures 100\% Acc, matching the ground truth action semantics is guaranteed for a solution from the symbolic solver.
-We care about the follow two measures once we find a solution.
-(2) The number of resets (NR): how many times we put the robot back to $s_i$; (3) The number of executed steps (NES): how many total actions we take during the learning, including the failed ones.
+(1) Accuracy (Acc): $\sum_{a\in\sA}|\hat{\Phi}_a\cap\Phi_a|/\sum_{a\in\sA}|\Phi_a|$, where $\hat{\Phi}_a$ is the predicted action semantics for action $a$.
+Finding a path to $\sS^g$ is not sufficient to imply correct action semantics, but recovering ground truth action semantics is sufficient to reach $\sS^g$ via the symbolic solver.
+(2) The number of resets (NR): how many times the environment returns to $s_i$ because planned actions did not reach $\sS^g$.
+(3) The number of executed steps (NES): how many total actions were executed during learning, including those causing failure.